wmutils/core/README.md

 utilities
 ---------

-Here are the tools.
-This project is quite young, new tools can arrive without being added to this list, so take it with a grain of salt.

 * chwb  - change window's border
 * chwso - change window's stacking order
 * ignw  - ignore/unignore window